 a woman drinking from a glass

-How to Remove Chlorine From Drinking Water
+How to Remove Chlorine from Water: Best Options

-How to Remove Chlorine From Drinking Water
+How to Remove Chlorine from Atlanta Drinking Water

 While most municipalities add what are considered safe amounts of chlorine and chloramine (a chlorine compound) to the water supply, many Atlanta residents choose to remove chlorine from their water for taste and health reasons.